tudorflanja/license-plate-detector/README.md

 ---

-This project was developed in collaboration with Boamba Ovidiu, as part of our studies at the Technical University of Cluj-Napoca (UTCN) 🎓.
+This project was created in collaboration with Boamba Ovidiu for the Image Processing course at the Technical University of Cluj-Napoca (UTCN) 🎓.